Sarcastic-Soul/mindease/README.md

 - **Backend:** MongoDB, Mongoose
 - **API:** Axios for API calls and data fetching

+## Website
+- Website is currently in production on Vercel: https://mindease-mpqnna3mj-anish-kumars-projects-4d4aed63.vercel.app/

 ## Setup

 To run the project locally, follow these steps: